-Haroulla Arkade has been given the title of risk partner and part of her responsibilities which include assessing new products / services / technologies prior to their launch.
+Haroulla Arkade holds the title of risk partner and part of her responsibilities which include assessing new products / services / technologies prior to their launch.
 She works closely with the rest of the onboarding and risk committee members in performing her responsibilities.